Milestone-Proposal:Parametron, 1954

 KODIC-401 (1960): Experimental prototype.

-KODIC-402 (1961): General-purpose.
+KODIC-402 (1961): General-purpose computer.
 Commercialized with an operating frequency of 2 MHz, decimal 16-digit fixed-point stored programming, and a magnetic drum storage device with 4000 words.
 A total of three systems were delivered for in-house use, including one to the Faculty of Engineering at Japan University and another to the Department of Industrial Engineering, Faculty of Engineering, Osaka Electro-Communication University (OTSUDAC-1, delivered in March 1963, currently on display and preserved).

 OTSUDAC-1 was on display at the university in 2014. (https://www.hpcwire.jp/archives/41516)

-Th following is a press release regarding the chair of Koden Electgronics, Mr. Itoh, visiting the display on July 14, 2014. https://www.osakac.ac.jp/news/2014/327
+The following is a press release (in Japanese) regarding the chair of Koden Electronics, Mr. Itoh, visiting the display on July 14, 2014. https://www.osakac.ac.jp/news/2014/327

 [Remarks] The following excerpt showed the impact of parametron-based computer on education at universities in Japan circa 1960.

-An excerpt from the release:
+An excerpt from the release (translated by the proposer):

 ...